-If you’re a voice actor who’s looking to improve your voice acting skills, whether you’re a seasoned pro or beginner, voice over training is the way to go.
+Whether you’re a seasoned pro or beginner voice actor looking to improve your voice acting skills, voice over training is the way to go.

 Trained voice actors are proven to be more successful in the voice over industry.
 Voice actors on Voices who have taken part in voice over training have been shown to:

-- Book 21% more jobs, compared to other voice actors with no training.
+Book 21% more jobs, compared to voice actors with no training.

 There are many ways to train, from self-guided study to coach-led voice over classes.
 Let’s explore each voice acting training method so you can choose the best options for your unique needs and career goals.

-When it comes to voice acting classes, the world is your oyster: there are so many options available to you!
+When it comes to voice over education, the world is your oyster with so many options available to you:

-In-Studio Voice Over Training from a Voice Acting Coach
+In-Studio Voice Over Training from a Voice Over Coach

 In-studio training is highly beneficial for beginner voice actors because it is similar to actual recording sessions, giving you the option to become more comfortable in a professional setting.

-When you get one-on-one voice over training from a professional voice acting coach, you also receive instant feedback on your performance, allowing you to recognize your areas of weakness.
+When you get one-on-one voice over training from a professional voice over coach, you also receive instant feedback on your performance, allowing you to recognize your areas of weakness.

-Professional voice acting coaches can help you discover your full potential as a voice actor, because they have experience listening to all kinds of voice talent, and know how to properly guide you toward success.
+Professional voice over coaches can help you discover your full potential as a voice actor, because they have experience listening to all kinds of voice talent and know how to properly guide you toward success.

 Joining Remote Voice Actor Classes